jjasmin123/OpenAI-LangChain/README.md

 create python env >= 3.9
 then install packages using requirements.txt file, then using strimLit run main.py or anyother additional files.

+Please ensure that you have your own API_Key

 # Langchain-examples

 step 1 - conda create -n lang-chain python==3.9 -y